 The pre-clinical years at St Andrews Medical School are the essential foundation of your medical education, equipping you with the core knowledge to guide your progression through the course.

-Rather than focusing solely on memorisation, these modules are designed to foster a deep understanding of the human body's structure and function, preparing you for the complexities of clinical practice as you move closer to becoming a doctor.
+Rather than focusing solely on memorisation, these topics are designed to foster a deep understanding of the human body's structure and function, preparing you for the complexities of clinical practice as you move closer to becoming a doctor.

 Medibuddy’s St Andrews Year 1 Question Bank offers precise, syllabus-aligned support tailored specifically to the needs of St Andrews Medical School students.
 Obviously, we’re biased 👀, but we think our question bank is pretty great - you’re unlikely to find a revision resource online like ours!